OpenXRay/xray-16/README.md

     * [eagleivg](https://github.com/eagleivg) – main part of the work on Linux port.
     * [q4a](https://github.com/q4a) – main part of the work on Linux port.
     * [SkyLoader](https://github.com/SkyLoaderr) – OpenGL renderer improvements and polishing, other project work.
-    * [qweasdd136963](https://github.com/qweasdd136963) – supporting the [OXR_COC](https://github.com/qweasdd136963/OXR_CoC) project, other project work on new features, refactoring and bug fixing.
+    * [qweasdd136963](https://github.com/qweasdd136963) – supporting the [OXR_COC](https://github.com/qweasdd136963/OXR_CoC) project (Call of Chernobyl port to latest OpenXRay), other project work on new features, refactoring and bug fixing.
     * JohnDoe_71Rus – our regular tester.
     * [Chip_exe](https://github.com/007exe) – work on Linux port, maintaining AUR package, our regular tester.
     * [a1batross](https://github.com/a1batross) – work on Linux port.